Holonomy restrictions from the curvature operator of the second kind: Nonexistence of parallel forms

 \begin{lemma} Let $(M,g)$ be an $n$-dimensional Einstein manifold.
 Let $N=\frac{3n}{2}\frac{n+2}{n+4}$ and let $\omega$ be a non-vanishing parallel $p$-form with $1 \leq p\leq n/2$.

-If the curvature operator of the second kind is $N'$-nonnegative or $N'$-nonpositive for some $N'<N,$ then $(M,g)$ is flat. \end{lemma} \begin{proof} As explained in the introduction, see also \cite[Proposition 2.1]{NienhausPetersenWinkBettiNumbersCOSK}, the existence of a parallel $p$-form $\omega$ for some $1 \leq p\leq \frac{n}{2}$ implies that
+If the curvature operator of the second kind is $N'$-nonnegative or $N'$-nonpositive for some $N'<N,$ then $(M,g)$ is flat. \end{lemma} \begin{proof} As explained in the introduction, by the Bochner technique, the existence of a parallel $p$-form $\omega$ for some $1 \leq p\leq \frac{n}{2}$ implies that we have